respawn-app/FlowMVI/README.md

             }
         }

-        // build custom plugins on the fly install {
+        // cleanup resources
+        deinit {
-            onStop { repo.stopTimer() }
+            repo.stopTimer()
         }

-        // and 50+ more options to choose from...
+        // and 30+ more options to choose from...
     }
 }
 ```

 </details>

-### 3. Extend your logic with plugins!
+## Extend your logic with Plugins

 Powerful DSL allows you to hook into various events and amend any part of your logic: